Nanumanga: Transportation

 There are a few paths and unpaved roads.
 There are no airports, so everything goes in and out by boat.
 There is an unprotected 10m wide boat channel that cuts into the fringing reef.
 The boat landing is where passengers and cargo is landed from the inter-island ferry workboats.

 Politics

 Nanumanga is one of the eight constituencies in Tuvalu, and elects two Members of Parliament.
-Following the 2019 general election, Monise Lafai was returned to parliament and Minute Alapati Taupo was elected to parliament.
+Following the 2024 general election, Monise Lafai was returned to parliament and Hamoa Holona was elected to parliament.

-Following the death of Minute Alapati Taupo on 23 May 2022, Reverend Dr Kitiona Tausi was elected to represent Nanumaga in the by-election held on 15 July 2022.

-Tausi, who had been the chairman of the Tuvalu Broadcasting Corporation Board of Directors, received 240 votes, beating Hamoa Holona who received 199 votes, and Alapati Rick Minute Taupo who received 179 votes.

-Climate Crisis
+Climate crisis

 In 2016 the Tuvalu National Council for Women worked with the Green Climate Fund to enable women from the islands of Nanumea and Nanumaga to be part of talks about climate crisis.
 One of their key issues was the additional burden of social care that women take on in the aftermath of natural disasters.

-Notable local people
+The activities of the Tuvalu Coastal Adaptation Project on Nanumanga are designed to reduce exposure to coastal erosion by providing a buffer during storms.